bdekraker/THRML-Leaderboard/README.md

 Each algorithm sets up an Energy-Based Model (EBM) or Hamiltonian so the chip's native dynamics compute the desired inference/action at minimal energy.

+**In Simple Terms**: Extropic's chips work like nature - they naturally "relax" toward low-energy states (like a ball rolling downhill).
+Instead of forcing computations with electricity, the chip uses thermal physics to find answers.
+It's like the difference between pushing a car uphill (GPU) vs. letting it roll down a hill (Extropic chip).
+Our algorithms are designed to work with this natural flow, achieving 99%+ energy savings.

 ### Why Thermodynamic Compute Reduces Joules While Increasing Tokens

 - **SRSL**: Finds β that maximizes information per unit energy (not raw gain)